ShinChven/git-gpt/README.md

 - `--model`: The model to use for generating messages.
 - `--lang`: Target language for the generated message (default is 'en').
 - `--issue-max-tokens`: The maximum number of tokens to use for the issue prompt.
+- `--changelog-max-tokens`: The maximum number of tokens to use for the changelog prompt.
+- `--quality-check-max-tokens`: The maximum number of tokens to use for the quality check command.

 ## Usage